TodePond/TodePondDotCom/wikiblogarden/scrappy-fiddles/sharing/normalising/live/readme.md

 And I talk about the themes of identity, [voice](https://www.youtube.com/watch?v=54cK-XLu-s0), shame, repetition and struggle.
 These are the things that sometimes make it difficult to **normalise sharing scrappy fiddles**.

 And I try to touch on all the blended fields that I want to be part of.
 The stream is some stupid viral marketing content.
 It is a massive joke.
-It is also satire— a parody of the kind of attention grabbing content that we are used to and I am part of.
+It is also satire— a parody of the kind of attention grabbing content that we are now used to, that I am now part of.
 But as well as being a joke, it is also serious.
 During the stream, people ask me serious questions about my research, and I answer seriously.
 And it is also an artistic project— a piece of performance art.
 And it is also advocacy.
 I explain the message of advocacy that the original video has.
 And I use the stream as an event to raise money for that cause.
-And people gave a lot.
+And people gave [a lot](https://elk.zone/mas.to/@TodePond/112712668910795070).

 And it is also about community.
 I mean—